sarah-mclaughlin/docs/docs/styles.md

 From simple default __CSS__ properties to __Layout__, __Typography__, __Borders__ and __Effects__ to __CSS3__ __Shadows__, __Transforms__, __Flex__ __Box__ and __Media__ __Queries__.
 ### All Styles
+In this category you have all the styles present in your project and you can search through them by typing a style name or create a new one by selecting the __Create style from search input__ option.
+It is possible also to edit a style by simply clicking it and also see its information and content preview.
 ### Applied Styles
+In this category you have all the styles that are applied to the selected component.
+You can edit a style by simply clicking it and also see its information and content preview.

 ## Media Queries